Baghead (2023 film): Reception

-On the review aggregator website Rotten Tomatoes, Baghead holds an approval rating of 31% based on 32 reviews.
+On the review aggregator website Rotten Tomatoes, 31% of 32 critics' reviews are positive.
+The website's consensus reads: "Baghead squanders its intriguing supernatural premise and creepy visuals on thinly drawn characters, convoluted plot mechanics, and uninspired scares."
+On Metacritic, the film has a weighted average score of 51 out of 100 based on 4 critics, which the site labels as "mixed or average" reviews.

 Peter Bradshaw in The Guardian gave the film two stars out of five and said it has "some interesting touches" but felt it could be too easily compared in plot to the Australian 2022 film Talk to Me.

 The film's setting in Berlin was also pointed out by some critics.
-Bradshaw noted that "the original setting has been uncomfortably and bafflingly transplanted to Berlin [...] without ever really explaining why and how a Scottish bloke (Mullan) came to own this "pub" in Berlin with its English name, The Queen's Head.
+Bradshaw noted that "the original setting has been uncomfortably and bafflingly transplanted to Berlin [...] without ever really explaining why and how a Scottish bloke (Mullan) came to own this 'pub' in Berlin with its English name, The Queen's Head.
 This creates a layer of clunky inauthenticity which scuppers it almost entirely."
 Similarly, Anton Bitel of Sight and Sound remarked "Baghead comes with a suitably intangible setting: an eerily depopulated, gothically lit, once divided Berlin where almost no one speaks German."